 Exclusion or inclusion, discord or harmony hinge on hating or appreciating cultural differences.
 This book is very relevant today because school shootings and teen suicides often relate to being left out, laughed at, and bullied because of cultural differences.

 Teens - Accept and Embrace Diversity capitalizes on what comes naturally – cohesion not cruelty.
 Teens can un-learn bigotry and become broad-minded, experience empathy for people they previously judged and replace criticism with compassion.
-To welcome diversity reduces and/or diminishes prejudice and nurtures respect for one’s own and others’ cultures.
-The activities in this book will encourage teens to accept other cultures' various views and to become aware of the influences of their own home life, environment, friends, community, and media.
+To welcome diversity reduces prejudice and nurtures respect for one’s own and others’ cultures.
+The activities in this workbook will encourage teens to accept the various cultural views of others and to become aware of the influences of their own home life, environment, friends, community, and media.
 They will be encouraged to think for themselves.

-To embrace diversity is a giant step toward life, and a better quality of life, for potentially marginalized people and for possible perpetrators of prejudice, who focus on becoming promoters of peace.
+Embracing diversity is a step toward a fuller expression of life, and a better quality of life for marginalized people.
+It can also help perpetrators of prejudice to become promoters of peace.

 The seven chapters include: